Elena Cornaro Piscopia: Legacy

 Cornaro's death was marked by memorial services in Venice, Padua, Siena and Rome.
 The Accademia degli Infecondi published two memorial volumes of tributes by members: one to mark her degree, and the other her death.
 Padua's Accademia dei Ricovrati also produced a volume at her death.

 In 1895 Abbess Mathilda Pynsent of the English Benedictine Nuns in Rome had Cornaro's tomb opened, the remains placed in a new casket, and a suitable tablet inscribed to her memory.
 Her graduation ceremony is depicted in the Cornaro Window, installed in 1906 in the West Wing of the Thompson Memorial Library at Vassar College.
 At the suggestion of Ruth Crawford Mitchell, Cornaro is depicted in Giovanni Romagnoli's 1949 mural in the Italian Nationality Room at the University of Pittsburgh.
 On 5 June 2019, Google celebrated her 373rd birthday with a Google Doodle.
 (Note: Doodle was shown in Italy, Greece, Hungary, Czechia, Slovakia, UK, Iceland, Russia, Israel, India, Vietnam, Taiwan, Australia, New Zealand, Canada, the United States, Mexico, Peru, and Argentina.)

 Earlier biographies of Elena Cornaro include Massimiliano Dezza's Vita di Helena Lucretia Cornara Piscopia (Venice: Bosio, 1686) and Antonio Lupis' L'eroina veneta (Venice: Curti, 1689).
 Her collected works, with a biography, were published four years after her death by Benedetto Bacchini.

 In 2022, the Italian authorities refused to add her statue to the 78 statues of famous male scientists in Prato della Valle in Padua, arguing that a statue of the scientist already exists elsewhere on the university campus.
 In 2024, the Padua municipality organized a poll for a new female statue, which was won by Elena Cornaro Piscopia with 47.98% of the votes.
 The statue will be placed in a very central spot in the city.

+In 2026, the Municipality of Padua issued a call for tenders for the creation of the statue.
+The location is the historic centre of the city.
+The fee established for the creation of the work is €65,000.

 The Piscopia Initiative, named after Cornaro, was founded in Edinburgh in 2019 to tackle the participation crisis of women and non-binary people in mathematics research in the United Kingdom.
 The Piscopia Initiative encourages women and non-binary students to pursue a PhD in mathematics.
 As of 2023, it has local committees at 19 UK universities and 250 members ranking from undergraduates to Professors.